identity-box/identity-box/workspaces/telepath/README.md

 Telepath always maintains a channel between two, and only two parties at the very moment.
 Internally, when you subscribe to a channel (see below), the queueing service that telepath uses as the exchange proxy, will perform so called _identification_.
 It will record the reference to the socket of the subscribing client.
 Maximum two distinct client sockets can be recorded, meaning no third party can join the conversation.
-For the reliability of this approach, is is important the the client properly _disconnects_
+For the reliability of this approach, is is important that the client properly _disconnects_
 (at the socket level, not just unsubscribing from the observer).
 If this fails for some reason, the channel will be blocked forever.

 In order to prevent this from happening, we let the client to provide its unique id.
-Each next subscription an existing id will replace the previous subscription - more precisely, the client socket related to the _old_ subscription will be replaced with the client socket for the new subscription.
+Each next subscription with an existing id will replace the previous subscription - more precisely, the client socket related to the _old_ subscription will be replaced with the client socket for the new subscription.

-This create a risk that anyone knowing your channel id and client id can kick you out of the channel and take your place.
+This creates a risk that anyone knowing your channel id and client id can kick you out of the channel and take your place.
 We need to further consider this arrangement and we may come with extra precautions, but for now the client id should be kept secret with the same security requirements as you would use for the channel key.

-Another reason for having a client id is for proper handling of pending messages.
+Another important reason for having a client id is for proper handling of pending messages.
 After the party is subscribed to a channel, it may immediately start emitting messages even when the second party is not yet there.
 Our queuing service, will queue incoming messages
 (up to 10 messages, after which the `emit` operation will throw an exception - see below).
 When the other party subscribes, all pending messages will be delivered to it.
-But now, a bit cumbersome situation happens when the only subscribed party emits some messages and then itself resubscribes.
+But now, a bit cumbersome situation happens when the only subscribed party emits some messages, disconnects, and then resubscribes.
 Without knowing who is the sender of the messages, we would have no choice but to send them all to the net first subscribing party.
 In this case, the original sender would receive all her messages and the next subscribing (intended) receiver would not receive any single message.
 Using client id allows us to solve this problem easily.